 The world is full of spirits and across every culture there are multitudes of supernatural creatures that both help and harm mankind.
 In Gaul there is a spirit that is just as helpful to mankind as it can be harmful, the Dusioi.
-Dusioi are spirits of the land and of the wilds.
-The are shapeshifters but are normally seen as half man, half goat, Satyr-like beings.
+Dusioi (Dusios singular) are spirits of the land and of the wilds which are known for being shapeshifters but often take the form of a Satyr or Faun having human and goat features.
+In examining these spirits we’ll go over the etymology, written attestation, and try to separate from a Christianized view point.
+We’ll also go into divination and see what the Dusioi have to say for themselves.

 “Dus” in Gaulish means “bad”.
 The word may be related to Scandinavian “Tusse” meaning “fairy”.
-The Breton word duz, a type of fairy, goblin, or changeling, is derived by many scholars from dusios.
+The Breton word “duz”, a type of fairy, goblin, or changeling, is derived by many scholars from dusios.
 The Fairies or Fae or “Otherfolk” are very similar to the Gaulish Dusioi in the sense that they are both helpful and harmful.
+This suggests that a Dusios is a type of Antumnatîs which is a Gallic way to say “Otherfolk”.
 Fairies are a bit ambiguous as they don’t seem to have a consistent look or behavior which means that fairy can be an umbrella term for various spirits and creatures.

 Dusioi is likely related to a semantic field of Indo-European words, some meaning “phantom, vapor,” as for example Lithuanian dvãse, “spirit, phantom,” and dùsas, “vapor”; and others meaning “fury” (Old Irish dás-, “to be in a fury”), particularly in a divine sense, as Greek thuia, “bacchante,” and Latin furiae (the Furies).
 The Dusioi are spirits that can cause a lot of damage and hardship to those who do not show respect and can be seen as spirits of punishment.
 These roots can also strengthen the point that Dusioi are shapeshifters that can be intangible like vapor or mist but can be felt like a gust of wind or a breath.

 The Dusioi relation to the Roman Fauns and the Greek Satyrs could suggest a ravenous sexual appetite.
 Being half goat, Dusioi may be subject to instinctual desires and wild carnal impulses.
 Animals like goats, sheep, cows, horses, deer, etc are especially aggressive and territorial during mating seasons.
 The rut is a great time for hunters as male deer are much bolder when looking for a female, but it’s also a more dangerous time for hunters as these males will attack other animals and even humans at times.
 Anyone who’s ever owned livestock of any kind can attest that these animals’ primary drive is food and procreation.
 This aspect fits well with Dusioi being territorial over sacred spaces and gateways to the Gaulish Otherworld.